 To import from one of our supported cloud VCS providers, connect your service account (i.e. your GitHub, Bitbucket, or GitLab account) to your FOSSA account from the Project Imports Page.
 If you signed in to FOSSA using a cloud VCS provider account, it will already be connected.

 For the remainder of this document, we use GitHub as the VCS example.

 You might notice that our GitHub integration asks for write permissions on private repositories.
 This is due to a limitation with GitHub, which does not provide a read-only permission scope for private repositories (see dear-github/dear-github#113).
 FOSSA will never write to your repositories for any reason.

 If you cannot give code access, Local Integration method will be a better fit, as it doesn't require any code access from FOSSA.

-FOSSA will automatically import teams / folders from your VCS provider.
-If you can’t find your repository, try clicking on the team selector and switching groups.
+If you can’t find your repository, try clicking on the team selector and switching teams.

-You can also use the search bar to find projects across teams:
+You can also use the search bar to find projects.

-As well as adding a badge in the top of the README beneath the title (where badges on GitHub READMEs are normally placed), we’ll also attach a badge at the bottom of the README which gives more information about the details of FOSSA’s analysis.
-You don't need to update this badge when your project adds dependencies, and you won't get a new pull request with an updated badge; FOSSA will automatically update it when users load the README, and it will stay up-to-date with your default branch.
+As well as adding a badge in the top of the README beneath the title (where badges on GitHub READMEs are normally placed), we also attach a badge at the bottom of the README to provide more information about the details of FOSSA’s analysis.
+You don't need to update this badge when your project adds dependencies, and you won't get a new pull request with an updated badge; FOSSA automatically updates it when users load the README, and it stays up-to-date with your default branch.